wanw001/LH_estimation_method/README.md

-These codes are supplementing the publication xxxx currently under review in Fisheries Research.
+These codes are supplementing the publication https://doi.org/10.1016/j.fishres.2026.107811 in Fisheries Research.
-Please do not use the codes while the manuscript is under review.